jw287962/subspaceMetricsExpress/README.md

+Functions derived from https://github.com/irbujam/ss_log_event_monitor written in Powershell.

 # subspaceMetricsExpress

-rename config file to  config.json and update config.json to your ip addresses type in terminal:
+rename config file to  config.json and update config.json to your correct data. type in terminal:
 ```
 node ./functions.js